Ben Oshrine, MD

 Once the diagnosis of NHL is established, a pediatric oncologist (doctor specializing in the care of children with cancer) will conduct a staging evaluation.
 In general, patients with NHL will undergo the following tests to determine where else in the body NHL cells may be and to test how well other organs in the body are working:

 This battery of tests will accurately characterize the extent of disease (stage), which will help the oncologist decide what type of treatment is needed, and provide a useful baseline to measure response to treatment in the future.
-NHL is staged using the St. Jude system:
+NHL in pediatrics is staged using the St. Jude system:

 Knowing the specific subtype of NHL and the staging information is critical for formulating an effective treatment plan.
 In general, this information is obtained prior to initiating any therapy.
 In situations where the cancer is the cause of a medical emergency, however, urgent treatment may begin prior to having all the necessary information.
 Examples of such emergencies include times when the lymphoma is threatening the function of a vital organ or structure such as the heart, airway, spinal cord, or kidneys, or when the rapidly dividing lymphoma cells are causing serious disturbances in the electrolyte balances in the body.
 These situations are relatively uncommon.